rajesh-nitc/terraform-gcp-foundation/README.md

 ## Costs
 We can get away with $0 bill on foundation resources:
 - Create private dns zones on demand.
-Destroy if you are not doing any work.
+Destroy if not using.
 - Disable container scanning api if it is enabled
 - Skip hierarchical firewall policies
 - Skip kms